Almost 12 years ago a terrorist attack at Glasgow Airport, designed to kill hundreds of holidaymakers, was foiled.

 Over 280 homes were destroyed or damaged and 40 Laboratory structures burned.

-After almost 20 years of research and development, there is a new paradigm in conducting wildfire operations.
+After almost 20 years of research and development, there is a new paradigm for conducting wildfire operations.

-Wildfire combat vehicles, featured in another part of this blog, had not yet been invented.
+Wildfire combat vehicles, featured in another part of this blog, are now available and ready for deployment.

 Click this link below.